 Tooth sensitivity is a common side effect that can be managed with the following remedies:

-• Once you’ve adjusted to your bridge, you can resume your normal diet.
+- You can resume your regular diet once you’ve adjusted to your bridge.
 This usually takes only a few days.

-• Use toothpaste for sensitive teeth.
-The reduction of the teeth that anchor the bridge can lead to sensitivity.
-While this is ongoing, you may alleviate the discomfort of sensitivity with a specially-formulated toothpaste.
+- Use toothpaste for sensitive teeth.
+The reduction of the teeth that anchor the bridge may lead to sensitivity.
+While this is ongoing, you may alleviate it with specially formulated toothpaste.

 How Long Will A Dental Bridge Last?

-The lifespan of your dental bridge is dependent upon the health of the abutment teeth and your jawbone.
-If you are diligent about your dental hygiene and professional dental cleanings and exams with Dr. Slepchik and your dental hygienist, your bridge should last from 10-15 years.
-This can vary, however.
+Your dental bridge's lifespan depends on the health of the abutment teeth and your jawbone.
+If you are diligent about your dental hygiene and professional dental cleanings and exams with Dr. Slepchik and your dental hygienist, your bridge should last 10-15 years.
+The exact duration can vary, however.

 How Do I Care For And Maintain My Dental Bridge?